IBM/aspera-cli/docs/README.erb.md

 - Package Note: : `"note":"note this and that"`
 - Package Metadata: `"metadata":{"Meta1":"Val1","Meta2":"Val2"}`

-It is possible to send from a remote source using option `remote_source`, providing either the numerical id, or the name of the remote source using percent selector: `%name:<name>`.
+It is possible to send from a remote source using option `remote_source`, providing either the numerical ID, or the name of the remote source using percent selector: `%name:<name>`.

 Remote source can be browsed if option `storage` is provided.
 `storage` is a `Hash` extended value.